bowo-prasetyo/forkbuild/docs/Architecture.md

 by construction.
 The invariants:

 - Snap the gesture DELTA, never absolute positions, always measured from the gesture origin.
-A brick at x = 2.37 dragged by raw +0.2 stays at 2.37; crossing +0.7 lands at 3.37.
-Snapping is a gesture increment, not a re-alignment of the world to a global grid.
 - Snap once per frame from the origin; never re-snap a snapped value.
-  Combined with the 0.1.38 discipline (every frame recomputes from the captured initial transforms), this makes previews stable and pointer motion reversible.
-- One snapped delta for the whole selection — relative arrangement is preserved exactly.
+- One snapped delta for the whole selection — relative arrangement preserved exactly.
-- Constraint first, then snap — axis handles resolve to {x: d, y: 0,
-  z: 0} before snapping touches anything.
+- Constraint first, then snap — axis handles resolve before snapping touches anything.
 - Precision mode (Shift) scales increments down by the precision multiplier (1 → 0.1 units, 15 → 1.5°) per gesture frame.
 Precision
   changes gesture interpretation, not document state.
-- Keyboard selection transforms route through the transaction as instantaneous gestures (begin + commit), so a keyboard nudge and an equivalently-snapped gizmo drag produce byte-identical TransformSelectionCommand payloads — the flagship parity property.
+- Keyboard selection transforms route through the transaction as instantaneous gestures (begin + commit), so a keyboard nudge and an equivalently-snapped gizmo drag produce byte-identical TransformSelectionCommand payloads.
 - The no-op discipline survives: a gesture that never crosses a snap boundary snaps to zero, transformsEqual rejects it, and zero history entries are created.